 Given a term t, we define fv(t) as the set of variables that occur in t.
 Similarly, fn(t) is the set of names occurring in t.
 A term is said to be closed when it contains no variable.
-A substitution is a finite domain map from $\mathcal{X}$ to $\mathcal{T}(B)$ for some B. Substitutions will be denoted by $\theta$ or $\sigma$ , their domain will be noted dom(·).
-A substitution $\{x_i \mapsto t_i\}{i \in [1;n]}$ may also be written $[t_i/x_i]{i \in [1;n]}$ .
-In particular, [t/x] is the substitution of domain $\{x\}$ that maps x to t.
+A substitution is a finite domain map from $\mathcal{X}$ to $\mathcal{T}(B)$ for some B. Substitutions will be denoted by $\theta$ or $\sigma$ , their domain will be noted dom $(\cdot)$ .
 The application of a substitution $\theta$ to a term t is defined as usual and noted $t\theta$ .
-In particular, when $dom(\theta) \cap fv(t) = \emptyset$ , $t\theta = t$ .
+In particular, when dom $(\theta) \cap fv(t) = \emptyset$ , $t\theta = t$ .

 We will introduce two mechanisms for giving a meaning to function symbols.
-First, we will introduce an equations to model when two terms should be considered as being equal, i.e. when they represent computations that yield the same result.
+First, we will introduce equations to model when two terms should be considered equal, i.e. when they represent computations that yield the same result.
 For example, we may equate $\mathbf{proj}1(\mathbf{pair}(s,t))$ and s.
-Second, we provide our term algebra with a means to describe computations that may fail.
-For example, we may have that $\mathbf{sdec}(\mathbf{senc}(s,k),k)$ reduces to s but $\mathbf{sdec}(\mathbf{ok},k)$ fails, indicating an encryption scheme where it is possible to distinguish random messages from actual ciphertexts.
+Second, we provide our term algebra

+Names will be used to represent the secrets of honest participants: nonces, keys, identities, etc. The attacker will not know them a priori.
+Function symbols will represent specific terms, terms constructions or computations over terms.
+Variables, as usual, will be used as placeholders for unknown terms. with a means to describe computations that may fail.
+For example, we may have that sdec(senc(s, k), k) reduces to s but sdec(ok, k) fails, indicating an encryption scheme where it is possible to distinguish random messages from actual ciphertexts.